-• The drop-down menu (at the top of the table) displays all "tags" you previously defined to mark, label, or group related or similar type projects.
-When you select a tag, the project list changes to display only the projects with that tag.

-To add a tag:
+- The drop-down menu (at the top of the table) displays all "tags" you previously defined to mark, label, or group related or similar type projects.
+When you select a tag, the project list changes to display only the projects with that tag - When you search for projects, the search result is limited to the projects with the selected tag if a tag was selected. - To add a tag: - 1.
+Click the Edit link for the project you want to tag. - 2.
+On the Edit Project page, enter a tag name in the Tags field.

-- 1. Click the Edit link for the project you want to tag. - On the Edit Project page, enter a tag name in the Tags field.After creating a tag, the tag name will appear in the drop-down menu.
+After creating a tag, the tag name will appear in the drop-down menu.